 The company also agreed to donate more than $ 89.9 million after informants said they used unorthodox tactics to recruit students.
 This recruiting strategy violated US federal law.
 If you’ve ever been recognized by the Art Institute student loans, you should take it as good news.
-This is because it opens up the opportunity for you to apply for a borrower payment protection program that can help you get your money back.
+This is because it opens the opportunity for you to apply for a borrower payment protection program that can help you get your money back.

 In short, the Art Institute student loan case proves that the school is in violation of US law.
 The school has never admitted to engaging in illegal activities.
-However, for whatever reason, they agree to pay around $ 189 million to dismiss the claims.
+However, for whatever reason, they agreed to pay around $ 189 million to dismiss the claims.
 It sounds pretty dubious, but it means you have a great chance to get a piece of the pie.
-You can delete credits that you used to continue your studies.
+You can delete the credits that you used to continue your studies.
 Since you took these loans for successful studies and they tricked you into charging you a fee, you deserve every penny back.

 Iowa Attorney General Tom Miller, whose office helped run the state investigation, said arts institutes misled students about the cost of their programs and employment.
 In some cases, art institutes charged students to study in professional programs that did not have the accreditation they needed to get licensure and work in their field.

-Think of the Art Institute business as a great opportunity to wipe your student loans to dust so that they will never be seen again.
+Think of the Art Institute business as a great opportunity into wipe your student loans to dust so that they will never be seen again.
 You have two noble options to achieve this goal:

 Borrower protection from repayment and the school closure loan program